MostafaT-soli/Devops/README.md

 ```bash
 az login
 ```
-* Create a terraform.tfvars on your local repo and add a `ssh_key_path` variable refrancing the public key file
+* Create a `terraform.tfvars` file in your local repository and add an `ssh_key_path` variable referencing the public key file.

 ### Terrafrom commands requienmnts